arommers/so_long/README.md

 ## Creating Images

 To be able to make a 2d game we are going to need a visual representations of all the elements on our provided map.
 Currently our `1's` representing the walls, our `C's` the collectibles, the `P` the player character, etc are just ASCII symbols stored in a 2d array.
 The MLX42 library requires either an XPM or PNG file, both file formats to store digital images and generate them in our window.
 For each element in our map we scoured the internet and selected an appropriate image to use.
-In our case we went with images from the legend of Zelda to use as PNG's(I know the enemey character is from Super Mario, please don't bite my head off).
+In our case we went with images from the legend of Zelda to use as PNG's (I know, I know the enemy character is from Super Mario, please don't bite my head off).
 However, before MLX42 can use these images to visually render our game, we have to transform the image data of the PNG's into a format that the graphics library can use.
 To manage this I used the following three MLX42 functions:

 - ```mlx_texture_t* mlx_load_png(const char* path)```
 - ```mlx_image_t* mlx_texture_to_image(mlx_t* mlx, mlx_texture_t* texture)```